stoneskin

 Inheritance

-Polymorphism is mean each child class could have different behaver through inheritance same method from parents.
+Polymorphism means each child class can have different behaviors through inheriting the same method from the parent class.

 Polymorphism